 - Attach the twin needle.
-Attach the twin needle in the same way as a single needle (page 21). - Attach the extra spool pin.
+Attach the twin needle in the same way as a single needle (page 22). - Attach the extra spool pin.
 Put the extra spool pin in the hole on the top of the machine.
 Put the second spool of thread onto the extra spool pin.

-- 1 First spool
+- 1) First spool

 - 2 Second spool

 - Use the thread from the first spool to thread the machine to the needle bar thread guide.
 The path for threading the machine to the needle bar thread guide is the same as for normally threading the machine (for a single needle).
-See page 17 for more details.
+See page 18 for more details.

 - Thread the left needle from front to back.

-- Use the thread from the second spool to thread the machine to the thread take-up lever.
+- the machine to the thread take-up lever.
 The path for threading the machine to the thread take-up lever is the same as for normally threading the machine (for a single needle).
-See page 17 for more details.
+See page 18 for more details.